Loading...

 • History 120: The Modern World

-• One Art course from (English 120: Introduction to Literature or Art 120: Art Appreciation: Principles of Design or Music 120: Traditional and Contemporary Greek Music)
+• One Art course from (English 120: Introduction to Literature or Art 120: Art Appreciation: Principles of Design or ART 130: Introduction to Photography from Analog to Digital Era, or Music 120: Traditional and Contemporary Greek Music).

 • Philosophy 101: Introduction to Philosophy and Critical Reasoning